webix-hub/docs/data/api/ui.filemanager_ondynloaderror_event.md

 onDynLoadError
 =============

-@todo:
-	check

 @short:
-	fires if a request to the server-side script returns an error
+	fires if a request to the server-side script returns an error during dynamic loading

 @params: